LaunchCodeEducation/liftoff/docs/_sources/modules/git/git-workflow.rst.txt

 * Security concerns

-  * Don't commit passwords to Github!
+  * Don't commit passwords to GitHub!
   * Don't use risky third party code that hasn't been verified.
   * Look out for SQL injection attacks.